Gaspar Jiménez: Biography

 In March 1977, Jiménez managed to escape from prison, and returned to Miami.
 Jiménez and Castillo were both arrested in Miami by US authorities in January 1978, and deported to Mexico to serve their sentences in 1981.
 The Cuban-American community in Miami lobbied heavily for his release, but the US Supreme Court did not block his extradition.
-Jiménez's initial 9-year sentence was reduced to reflect time that he worked while in prison, and the three years he spent imprisoned in the United States awaiting extradition, and he was freed in May 1983.
+Jiménez's initial 9-year sentence was reduced to reflect the time that he worked while in prison, and the three years he spent imprisoned in the United States awaiting extradition, he was freed in May 1983.
 In 1981, Jiménez and Castillo were indicted by a grand jury for a bombing attack against Cuban-American radio presenter Emilio Milián in 1976; Jiménez had been identified as a leading suspect by investigators in the case.
 A witness said he saw Jiménez working on Milian's car shortly before the bombing.
-Soon after Jiménez's release from prison, however, the indictment was dropped, with the prosecuting attorney stating that there was insufficient evidence.
+However, soon after Jiménez's release from prison, the indictment was dropped, with the prosecuting attorney stating that there was insufficient evidence.
 No one was prosecuted for the bombing.

-Jiménez worked for a while as a courier carrying money and messages to Luis Posada Carriles, a Cuban exile associated with a number of terrorist attacks against the Cuban government.
+Jiménez worked for a while as a courier carrying money and messages to Luis Posada Carriles, a Cuban exile associated with multiple terrorist attacks against the Cuban government.
 An acquaintance of Jiménez stated that the money came from Cuban exiles in Miami.
 On November 17, 2000, 200 pounds of explosives were discovered in Panama City in the possession of Posada Cariles.
 Posada and three others, including Jiménez and Guillermo Novo, were arrested for plotting to assassinate Castro, who was then visiting Panama for the first time since 1959.
 While Jiménez and the others were incarcerated in Panama, Cuban-American US congressmen Lincoln and Mario Díaz-Balart wrote to Panamanian President Mireya Moscoso asking for their release.
 Convicted in 2004, the four men were pardoned by Moscoso shortly before she left office later the same year.
 Jiménez died on October 29, 2014, of natural causes: he was 79 years old.